winne27/fhem.js/README.md

 Example:

     socket.emit('getValueOnChange','fhem-device-name');
+    socket.emit('getReadingOnChange',{unit: 'unit-name', reading: 'reading-name'});

-For catching the response define a listener with label 'value' in the first case and label 'device' in the second case.
+For catching the response define a listener with label 'value' or 'reading' in the first case and label 'device' in the second case.

 Java example: